Understanding IPv4 Blacklists and Reputation Checks

 Why Reputation Affects Network Operations

-Reputation problems can appear in unexpected places.
+Reputation problems can appear in unexpected areas of network operations.
 Organizations often discover issues only after deploying services.
-Email messages may never reach recipients, APIs may reject connections, and login requests may be flagged as suspicious.
+Email messages may fail to reach recipients, APIs may reject connections, and login requests may be flagged as suspicious by security systems.

 Even legitimate services can inherit reputation damage from previous users of an IP address.
-Since IPv4 space is reused and transferred frequently, historical behavior follows the address.
+Since IPv4 space is frequently reused and transferred between organizations, historical activity continues to influence how networks evaluate incoming traffic.

 Sources of Reputation Data